-Pad and Site Drainage and Permeability
+3.4.6 Pad and Site Drainage and Permeability

-The MRF drainage system consists of ditches, berms, culverts, a stormwater detention basin and two compost leachate retention basins.
-With the exception of the compost leachate retention basins, the drainage system is designed to accommodate a 10-year, 12-hour storm per the requirements of the Placer County Stormwater Management Manual.
-The northern compost retention basin design is based on a 100-year, 24-hour storm event, with no discharge.
-The southern compost retention basin is designed based on a 500-year, 24-hour storm event, also with no discharge.
-All non-contact water from the MRF is directed to the stormwater detention basin for eventual discharge off-site.
+The compost facility drainage system consists of ditches, berms, culverts, and two lined and aerated compost leachate retention basins.
 All contact water/leachate from the green and wood waste receiving, processing and storage area is directed to the northern compost retention basin.
+The northern compost pad is paved and bisected by a drainage channel that drains the grinding pad and the compost pad into the north retention basin.

-The northern compost pad is paved and bisected by a drainage channel which drains the grinding pad and the compost pad into the north leachate pond.
+The south leachate pond receives runoff from the southern compost pad.

-Equipment Reliability
+3.4.7 Equipment Reliability

-All equipment shall be maintained per manufacturer recommendations.
-The compost facility has an on-site back up windrow turner.
-The MRF has additional front-end loaders and manpower that could be directed to the composting operation in the event of an equipment failure.
+All equipment will be maintained per manufacturer recommendations.
+The compost operation has onsite frontend loaders.
+The MRF has additional front-end loaders and personnel power that could be directed to the composting operation in the event of an equipment failure.
+In addition, equipment is available from nearby heavy equipment rental agencies if necessary.